 Understanding urinary incontinence.

-Incontinence is the loss of normal control of your bladder and is characterized by abnormal frequency of urges or leakage.
+Incontinence is the loss of normal control of your bladder and is characterized by an abnormal frequency of urges or leakage.
 Incontinence can keep you from engaging in social interaction or your favorite activities and can negatively impact your self-image.
-The causes of urinary incontinence include the natural aging process, certain diseases, anatomical defects and side effects of some medications.
-Pelvic prolapse is another primary cause for the condition and can also affect the bladder, uterus, vagina and rectum, causing a whole host of troubling conditions.
+The causes of urinary incontinence include the natural aging process, certain diseases, anatomical defects, and side effects of some medications.
+Pelvic prolapse is another primary cause of the condition and can also affect the bladder, uterus, vagina, and rectum, causing a whole host of troubling conditions.

 Treating urinary incontinence

 We use advanced exams, including urodynamic testing for bladder control problems diagnosis.
 With plenty of communication, we will help you understand your situation and explain all your treatment options in detail.
 We always look at conservative solutions first, such as bladder retraining, exercise regimens and diet and nutrition counseling.
+Recently we have also started offering pelvic floor physical therapy as an effective non-surgical treatment option that can improve your quality of life.
 If your condition warrants surgery, we offer the minimally invasive retropubic sling procedure.
 It supports your bladder and helps prevent accidental leakage while it offers quicker recovery time.
 This procedure is usually done on an outpatient basis.

 Don’t let embarrassment and discomfort govern your life any longer.
 Look to Asheville Women’s Medical Center for the advanced bladder control problems treatments you need for your urinary incontinence problem.
 Call either of our convenient clinic locations and schedule your appointment today.

 We encourage, honor and welcome your referrals.
 For more information about our bladder control problems treatments, call us at 828.258.9191 today.
 Or use our online Request an Appointment form.